-In flowering plants, sensing environmental conditions and regulating flowering time is the key to maximising the potential for reproduction.
-Flowering too early can result in damage to the delicate reproductive organs during unseasonal cold snaps, while flowering too late means the plant can miss out on favourable growing conditions during spring.
-Crop planting schedules are planned specifically to exploit mechanisms for responding to these environmental cues, such as vernalisation, to maximise yield.
-While different plants respond differently on a genetic level, the overall response is regulation of the time a plant transitions from a vegetative growth state to a flowering one.
+In flowering plants, sensing surrounding environmental conditions and regulating flowering time to tightly correspond with the changing environment is the key to maximising reproduction potential.
+Flowering too early can result in damage to delicate reproductive organs during unseasonal cold ‘snaps’, while flowering too late could result in the plant missing out on favourable spring time growing conditions.
+Crop planting schedules are planned to specifically exploit a plant’s mechanisms to respond to environmental cues, such as vernalisation, to maximise yield.
+While individual plant species respond differently at the genetic level to their changing environment, the predominant mechanism used by plants is to regulate their time to transition from vegetative to reproductive growth.

 The Vernalisation Response